worldbank/dime-standards/dime-research-standards/pillar-4-data-security/data-security-resources/surveycto-encryption-guidelines.md

 Technically you can download encrypted data from your SurveyCTO server using a browser, but then you first need to save your private key in a file on your computer.
-And in the workflow we recommend, you really want to avoid to ever store the private key in a file on your computer after you have saved it in a password manager.
+In the workflow we recommend,
+you really want to avoid to ever store the private key in a file on your computer after you have saved it in a password manager.
 Instead, we recommend you to only download data using [SurveyCTO Desktop](https://docs.surveycto.com/desktop/)